Osteoarthritis of the Hip

 The hip joint is a ball and socket joint.
 The ball, (femoral head) is at the top of the thigh bone and meets with the socket of the pelvis.
 Its primary functions are to support the weight of the body and enable the legs to move in a multidirectional way.

 The chances of it developing increase with age.
-There are multiple known causes of OA but usually it is a combination of genetic and environmental factors (a tendency to develop it ie. family history, combined with external factors such as injury.)
+There are multiple known causes of Hip Osteoarthritis but usually it is a combination of genetic and environmental factors (a tendency to develop it ie. family history, combined with external factors such as injury.)

 How will it affect me?

 The primary symptom is pain.
 This can be felt in the groin, thigh, buttock, lateral aspect of the hip (outside part), or the knee.
 Stiffness and reduced range of movement are common.
 There can be periods of either days or weeks when your symptoms are more severe.